NVIDIA/workbench-example-agentic-rag/README.md

 ## Get Started

-### Prerequisites
+### Prerequisites - AI Workbench and an Internet Connection
-This app runs in [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/), a free, cloud-like UX that runs on your own systems.
+This app is built to run in [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/), a free, cloud-like UX for your own systems.
-To follow this readme, you must first install [AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html) on your laptop.
+You can run the app without Workbench, but to follow this readme, you need [AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html) installed on your laptop.

 > You **must** be connected to the internet to **run** the application because it uses an NVIDIA endpoint for the context creation.

-### Easy Mode (< 5 minutes if Workbench already installed)
+### Easy Mode (< 5 minutes if Workbench installed)

 1. Get NVIDIA and Tavily API keys:
    - ``NVIDIA_API_KEY`` → [Generate](https://org.ngc.nvidia.com/setup/api-keys)  See instructions [here](https://docs.nvidia.com/ai-enterprise/deployment/spark-rapids-accelerator/latest/appendix-ngc.html).